viamrobotics/docs/docs/components/motor/_index.md

 ### SetPower

-Set the "percentage" (between -1 and 1) of power to send to the motor.
+Sets the "percentage" (between -1 and 1) of power to send to the motor.
 1 is 100% power forwards; -1 is 100% power backwards.

 {{< tabs >}}
 {{% tab name="Python" %}}